althonos/pyhmmer/docs/benchmarks.rst

 ==========

-For all the following figures, the X axis (*CPUS*) indicates the number of background worker threads being spawned, **in addition to the main thread**.
+For all the following figures, the X axis (*CPUS*) indicates the number of background worker threads being spawned, **in addition to the main thread**, which performs the I/O and dispatches the jobs.

 Benchmarks were run on a `i7-10710U CPU <https://ark.intel.com/content/www/us/en/ark/products/196448/intel-core-i7-10710u-processor-12m-cache-up-to-4-70-ghz.html>`_ running @1.10GHz with 6 physical / 12 logical cores, using a FASTA file